Making More Waves is back for its 4th year with a great programme to enjoy, running from Tuesday 12 - Sunday 16 November!

 Do I have to Sell my Soul to Sell my Work?

-An open discussion with an industry panel including Sally Lampitt (Applause), Barra Collins (Las Theatre), Millie Brierley (Marlowe Theatre) and Mandy Hare (Creek Creative); a chance to explore the challenges facing creatives today, share your views and get great up-to-the-minute advice.
+An open discussion with an industry panel including Sally Lampitt (Applause), Barra Collins (LAStheatre), Millie Brierley (Marlowe Theatre) and Matthew Jones (1DegreeEast); a chance to network, to explore the challenges facing creatives today, share your views and get invaluable up-to-the-minute advice.

 Thurs 13 Nov 7- 9pm Scratch Night